nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No applicant is deleted.
 Error details shown in the result display where there should not be any duplicate indexes.

     1. Test case: `delete 1 2`<br>
        Expected: First and second applicants are deleted.
-Details of the deleted contact shown in the status message
+Details of the deleted contact shown in the result display.

     1. Other incorrect delete commands to try: `delete`, `delete x`(where x is larger than the list size), `delete y`(where y is a negative integer), `delete Alexander`<br>
        Expected: Similar to previous test cases.